 On the way back to our van, we are surrounded by the local folks who beg us to inspect their mid-rise apartment buildings for safety.
 We do the best we can to help…but the numbers are overwhelming.

-For the last stop, we visit a hospital that collapsed on top of 200 patients.
+For the last stop at shortly after 6 p.m., we visit a hospital that collapsed on top of 200 patients.
 It is a 1980s concrete building.
-I must say that it is hard not to be depressed to see so much death and destruction all around.
+I must say that it is hard not to be depressed by the sight of so much death and destruction all around.
 I hope the lessons from this earthquake will be acknowledged by governments and contractors around the world, so we can save lives.

 We will head closer to the epicenter tomorrow…